-Reputation risk is the risk of adverse impact on earnings, liquidity or capital arising from negative stakeholder perception or opinion of the Group's business practices, activities and financial condition.
-The Group recognises the impact of reputation risk and we have developed a framework to identify and to manage the risk across the Group.
+Reputational risk is the risk of adverse impact on earnings, liquidity or capital arising from negative stakeholder perception or opinion of the Group's business practices, activities and financial condition.
+The Group recognises the impact of reputational risk and has developed a policy to identify and to manage the risk across the Group.

-Our Group insurance programme which covers crime, fraud, civil liability, property damage, public liability, as well as directors' and officers' liability enables us to mitigate operational losses resulting from significant risk events.
+The Group's insurance programme, which covers crime, fraud, civil liability, property damage, public liability, as well as directors' and officers' liability, enables us to mitigate operational losses resulting from significant risk events.